roussi/OCP-1ZO-819-PREPARATION-NOTES/README.md

 | float    | 32 bit   => require f following the number |
 | double  | 64 bit |

+> In Java, the data type used to store characters is `char`.
+A key point to understand is that Java uses Unicode to represent characters.
+Unicode defines a fully international character set that can represent all of the characters found in all human languages.

 > When a number is declared, example: `int sum;` java will reserve 32 bits memory.
 > We can use long values with capital 'L' (prefered) or 'l' if the value > int ; otherwise we can ommit the suffix !